port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 ---
 displayed_sidebar: null
-title: Automating Self Service Action Approval
+title: Automating self service action approval
 description: Learn how to set up automated approvals for self service actions, improving efficiency and reducing manual overhead.
 ---

-# Automating Self Service Action Approvals
+# Automating self service action approvals

-In this guide, we will walk you through the process of setting up an automated approval system for Self-Service Actions (SSAs).
+In this guide, we will walk you through the process of setting up an automated approval system for self service actions.
 We will use a specific example of a developer requesting a cloud resource, such as a database, with a certain level of permissions.

 ## Prerequisites